 To put it differently, getting better at chess is a balance between learning and playing.
 Kids who play a lot, but don’t learn enough, will stay at their level, or they will progress very slowly.
 Same is true for those who learn a lot, but they never, or hardly ever play.
 Playing and learning should go together and then theoretical knowledge will be followed by the necessary playing skills.

 Please have that in mind before you decide that your 6 year old child will become strong chess player by taking once a week private sessions.
 If your child is not exposed to playing and learning chess with his peers, there are very small chances to keep the pace with those who do that.
-Eventually he’ll get bored of the routine and lose interest in playing chess.
+Eventually he or she will get bored of the routine and lose interest in playing chess.
 Yes, private sessions are very good, the coach will be focused only on one student and so the student will be able to gain more theoretical knowledge.
 But this will only have the right effect if it is followed up by playing with other chess kids and participating in chess tournaments.

 I hope that this post will be of use to parents who are new in chess.